-Then, out of nowhere, tragedy shatters his world, and when Alex doesn’t think life could sucker-punch him again, it does.
+Then, out of nowhere, tragedy shatters Alex’s world, and when he thinks life couldn’t sucker-punch him again, it does.
 He’s forced to live with Roberto Nash, a man he barely knows.
 Or wants to know.

-Until Alex finds out his dad has bought him a peace offering of a sort, one with a red coat, lightning speed, and one heck of a fighting spirit.
-A spitfire of a horse that just might heal Alex’s heart, and build a bridge between father and son.
+Until Alex finds out his dad has bought him a peace offering of a sort, one with a red coat, lightning speed, and a fighting spirit.
+A spitfire of a horse that just might heal Alex’s heart and reunite father and son.